RickyReyes/blog-landing-page-main/README.md

 - Mobile-first workflow

 ### What I learned
+- Heading levels should only increase by one
+- ul and ol elements must only directly contain li, script or template elements

 - Using the & selector in Sass
 - Using text-shadow to produce a "bold" effect without growing the parent container